Tweagan11/startup/README.md

 # startup
+UPDATE:HTML
+  Fun stuff!
+Pretty straight forward when coding, VS Code Studio offers a lot of great features to code in, and just focus on structure when coding in HTML.
+Not a lot of variety when it comes to formatting aesthetic, but still can offer some things.
+Organize it with Body, main, sections, lists, navigation, footers and other simple formats to keep the page in line and understandable.
+Pretty straight forward though!
+Remember to commit!

 UPDATE: AMAZON WEB SERVICES
   First get an IP address, then purchase a domain name through Route 53.
 Some cost more others cost less, but then go to hosted zones, create a root      domain linked to the IP address, and then also a wildcard with a * at the beginning.

 Startup repository for my startup idea
 (This idea has to do with Treehouse Talks, a company I currently help run which holds events where anyone from the community can speak on a variety of topics)